Social | Talent creativity

 Workplace and external engagement

-As part of workplace employee and external engagement, BSAPIC has various activities in building a diversity-friendly workplace recognizing its diverse talent.
-Thailand has a focus on empowering people with disabilities in the local community, striving for inclusive purpose and growth – contributing to an “empowered” society that ensures accessibility and dignity for all.
+As part of workplace employee and external engagement, BSAPIC has various activities in building a diversity-friendly workplace recognizing its diverse talent across Thailand, China and Indonesia.
+In Thailand, we partner with local authorities and community in hiring and empowering people with disabilities, striving for inclusive purpose and growth – contributing to an “empowered” society that ensures accessibility and dignity for all.

 BSAM is committed to contributing to a society that ensures accessibility and dignity for all (not just for this generation, but for future generations).
-To this end, BSAM is further committed to providing job applicants and employees with equal employment opportunities, and maintains programs to promote employment opportunities for individuals with disabilities.
-Talent Acquisition and HR Professionals across BSAM engage in annual outreach and recruitment efforts with various partners such as local rehabilitation services for the purpose of identifying interested and qualified candidates with disabilities.
-11% of employees hired in 2024 identified as being an individual with a disability.
+To that end, BSAM is further committed to providing all job applicants and employees with equal employment opportunities, Talent Acquisition and HR Professionals across BSAM engage in annual outreach with various partners such as local rehabilitation services for the purpose of identifying interested and qualified candidates with disabilities.
+11% of employees hired in 2025 identified as being an individual with a disability.

 To the extent permitted by applicable law, applicants and employees are also invited to voluntarily self-identify as an individual with a disability.
-This voluntary self-identification helps BSAM to better understand its applicant and employee population and engage in the interactive process to determine if a reasonable accommodation may be needed in the hiring process or to enable employees to safely perform their job.
-BSAM’s “Free to Be” mission is to cultivate a workplace culture that ensures that each voice is heard and where employees are fully engaged and equipped to reach their goals.
+This voluntary self-identification helps BSAM to better understand its applicant and employee population and engage in the interactive process to determine if a reasonable accommodation may be needed in the hiring process or to enable to safely perform their job.
+BSAM’s “Free to Be” mission is to cultivate a workplace culture that ensures each voice is heard and where employees are fully engaged and equipped to reach their goals.
+Through the launch of a new ERG, B UNLIMITED, continued delivery of meaningful programming for inclusion will be further strengthened.

 In Latin America, efforts to improve inclusion for people with disabilities included: